Trusted Business Interruption Claim Lawyers

 During the Coronavirus pandemic, business owners are relying on their business interruption insurance policies to cover their loss.
 In many cases, insurance companies are denying these claims based on “a virus” as the cause.
 This denial is sometimes done without reviewing the policy but rather a flat-out rejection.
 At the same time, most business interruption policies include coverage for losses during mandatory shutdowns as mandated by the government.

 Additionally, many policies are written to include limiting coverage of losses caused by direct physical damage to or loss of property.
-This area of insurance for business interruption is a complicated part of insurance law and requires a detailed review of your policy to determine the potential success of filing a claim.
+This area of insurance coverage for business interruption is a complicated part of insurance law and requires a detailed review of your policy to determine the potential success of filing a claim.

-When you need help in understanding your insurance policy and how to proceed with a business interruption claim, contact the attorneys at Conoscienti & Ledbetter.
+When you need help in understanding your insurance policy and how to proceed with a business interruption insurance claim, contact the attorneys at Conoscienti & Ledbetter.
 We are here to help!

 The current Coronavirus crisis has affected businesses around the world in unprecedented ways.
-Many have lost significant income during this time and of those, many expect that their business interruption coverage will cover their loss.
+Many have lost significant income during this time and of those, many expect that their business interruption insurance coverage will cover their loss.

 At the same time, many insurance companies are denying claims under the “civil authority” provision in their insurance policies.
 This provision claims that no physical damage or loss was present outside of the insured’s commercial property despite a civil order to cease operations.
 This is not always true.

 Attorney J. Blake Ledbetter of Conoscienti & Ledbetter can review your insurance business interruption policy and determine the best way to address this issue with your business income insurance company.

 A business income interruption worksheet is vital for determining the strategy for recovering from the temporary shutdown your business has experienced.
 Completing the BI worksheets can be confusing and there are 3 typical mistakes business owners make: